 Donate to Abbott House later.
 Consider Abbott House in your will, and know that the charitable work that is important to you will be continued.
-Call 914-365-6715 for more information.
+Call 914-591-7300 x3056 for more information.

-Watch our new video.
-Shown for the first time at our recent celebration, The Dignity of Family Life Award Dinner / 50th Anniversary Gala, this inspirational video celebrates the heritage, present programs and services, and the ongoing spirit that is the Abbott House family.
+Watch our anniversary video.
+Shown for the first time at The Dignity of Family Life Award Dinner / 50th Anniversary Gala, this inspirational video celebrates the heritage, present programs and services, and the ongoing spirit that is the Abbott House family.
 Click here

 Rebecca Borden, J.D., Vice President and Associate General Counsel of CBS Corporation, was unanimously elected to membership of the Irvington-based Abbott House Board of Directors at the most recent Board Meeting.
 Ms. Borden, of Manhattan, has served in her current position with CBS since 2005.

 Abbott House volunteer, Carole Geithner, recently wrote an Editorial sharing her experience working with unaccompanied minors who have crossed the Mexican border into the United States.
 Transitional Resources for Children (TRC) is Abbott House’s new program which provides care and placement for children who come into the United States from other countries without an adult guardian.

 Access Carole’s full article by clicking the READ MORE button below.

 Devon’s Success Story